-If you're here, you probably know exactly why reputation's such a big deal today.
-You want your personal or your company reputation to have access to the best opportunities, and a bad reputation can prevent that.
+You probably know exactly why reputation's such a big deal today.
+You want your personal or your company's reputation to have access to the best opportunities, and a bad reputation can prevent that.
 A great reputation will open doors to fantastic opportunities and (if you're a business) unhindered access to your ideal client base.

 People want to make the best choice, and they base their selection on the person or company whose reputation seems to be superior.
 Whether applying for a job or attracting business opportunities, a good reputation affects your bottom line.

 One of the many aspects of reputation deals with how others perceive you.
 This can be summarized as your overall character, or how you are combined with your reputation, which is how others think you are.

 The rewards of having a good online reputation are greater revenues, better relationships, and more opportunities.
 Consumers care about a company's reputation and purchasers' reviews.

 Reviews are so important that businesses can't survive in 2020 without them.
 We all do it.
 We read reviews.
 We use reviews to choose which stores to shop at, where to eat breakfast, which apps to download, or even which doctor to visit.
 Reviews are quickly outpacing word-of-mouth recommendations.
 A recent survey found that 91% of consumers trust online reviews as much as personal recommendations.

 Curating a positive reputation is different than simply leaving it up to the random opinions of others.
 Advertising and PR are examples of how brands try to curate their own company reputation.
 Coca-Cola tries to associate itself with young, healthy people through advertising.

 Today, most people understand a brand's reputation through the lens of search engines and social media, with a certain amount reserved for the physical world.
 Online reputation management works actively affects how a person or company is perceived by channeling positive information about a brand to increase positive sentiment while causing negative sentiment information to lose visibility.